Peking Express (film): Production

 Peking Express, a remake of Paramount's Shanghai Express credited Harry Hervey for his story and adaptor Jules Furthman on both films.
 A pre-production news release December 25, 1950 states that the film was also based on screenwriter John Lucas' "original story".
-An April 1951 item in The New York Times claimed Peking Express was the first Hollywood film, "laid in Communist China."
+Peking Express was the first Hollywood film set in the People's Republic of China.
 Charlton Heston was originally announced as a co-star for Corinne Calvet.
 Heston was just beginning to take on leading roles while Joseph Cotten was alternating between supporting and leading roles during this period.

 "Modern sources claim that exterior train footage from Shanghai Express was reused in Peking Express."
 Principal photography took place from late February to late March 1951.

 Reception

 Peking Express was reviewed in Variety.
 The review stated, "...
 An excellent coating of intrigue and action against an Oriental background provides Peking Express with enough thriller melodramatics to satisfy action-minded audiences."
 In a November 1952 The Hollywood Reporter news item, Peking Express was withdrawn from exhibition in India, after China protested.